ihaveamac/ninfs/README.md

 * Install fuse-3ds with `python3 -m pip install --upgrade https://github.com/ihaveamac/fuse-3ds/archive/master.zip`.

 ### Linux
-* Most modern distributions should have Python 3.5.2 or later pre-installed, or included in its repositories.
+* Recent distributions should have Python 3.6.1 or later pre-installed, or included in its repositories.
 If not, you can use an extra repository (e.g. [deadsnakes's PPA](https://launchpad.net/%7Edeadsnakes/+archive/ubuntu/ppa) for Ubuntu), [build from source](https://www.python.org/downloads/source/), or use a tool like [pyenv](https://github.com/pyenv/pyenv).
 * Most distributions should have fuse enabled/installed by default.
 Use your package manager if it isn't.
 * Install fuse-3ds with `python3 -m pip install --upgrade --user https://github.com/ihaveamac/fuse-3ds/archive/master.zip`.
   * `--user` is not needed if you are using a virtual environment.